-Remote SIP Device Limitations
+4.4.1 Remote SIP Device Limitations

-The SIP protocol is limited in allowing device resiliency.
+The SIP protocol and WebRTC are limited in allowing device resiliency.
 While multiple DNS "A" records can be configured for an FQDN, which can be resolved to multiple MBG servers, this method provides no control over client behavior and therefore, does not guarantee resiliency.

-Tuning Global Parameters
+4.4.2 Tuning Global Parameters